 Adapted from, “Indigenous Justice or Padre Killers?
-Lino, Fausta, and the Assassination of Padre Quintana” by Martin Rizzo in Santa Cruz County History Journal, Number 8.
+Lino, Fausta, and the Assassination of Padre Quintana” by Martin Rizzo-Martinez in Santa Cruz County History Journal, Number 8.

 Lino’s family belonged to the Chaloctaca tribe, an Indigenous people of the Santa Cruz Mountain area.
 Lino was born in 1793, two months after the founding of Mission Santa Cruz, where he would live most of his life.
 Then, tensions between the Indigenous population and missionaries escalated to violence.
 From a young age Lino was a page to Padre Quintana, the Mission’s spiritual leader, known for his abusive treatment of Lino’s community.
 Lino played an important role through his duties to the Padre and the community.
 He served as witness to thirty-three weddings, and was named godfather in two baptisms.
 A young man of 19, Lino understood the abusive Padre was failing the community.
 An assassination plot was put into motion to protect the community from further violence.
 Lino was convicted for his role and imprisoned.
 He did not survive imprisonment at the Presidio of Santa Bárbara in 1817.